 Its diverse economy of small retailers are at the heart of the community and make Elephant & Castle the vibrant destination it is.
-Delancey has made no provision for existing traders in its plans - the new shopping centre will contain no affordable retail (in breach of policy).
+Delancey has made no provision for existing traders in its plans - the new shopping centre will contain only 5% affordable retail (in breach of 10% min policy requirement).
 Southwark should not be using its CPO powers to help Delancey evict them.Read more..

 Delancey is using a network of shell companies registered in tax havens including Bermuda, Panama and the British Virgin Islands, in order to avoid paying tax.
 Southwark should not be making planning policy concessions for developers who don't pay their tax.
 Read more..